 The lycée is the second, and last, stage of secondary education in the French educational system.
-From ages 15 to 18, lycée students can choose from the options listed below, in addition to the continuation of their studies in English, History & Geography.
+From ages 15 to 18, lycée students have to choose their “spécialités” in the French curriculum, in addition to the continuation of their studies in English, History & Geography.

 English in the Anglophone Section is taught by a team of specialist teachers.
 Students are taught in mixed ability groups and have four hours of English a week.